-A walk along the beautiful surf beach to discover two picturesque sea caves formed by erosion of the cliffs over many years.
-Located on the Surf side of Phillip Island these caves are perfect for exploring and hiding in.
+A walk along the beautiful surf beach to discover two picturesque sea caves formed by the erosion of the cliffs over many years.
+Located on the Surfside of Phillip Island these caves are perfect for exploring and hiding in.
 Accessible at low tide.

-…..and then there is Oswin Roberts Reserve, Conservation Hill, Swan Lake, Churchill Island, Antartic Journey, Penguin Parade, Koala Conservation Centre and much more!
+…..and then there is Oswin Roberts Reserve, Conservation Hill, Swan Lake, Churchill Island, Antarctic Journey, Penguin Parade, Koala Conservation Centre and much more!